-During the May 2009 quarter, the Company discovered a new uranium prospect within the Company's 8,360 hectare Hotagen project of Northern Sweden.
-The Urban Hill prospect is located 750 metres north of Mawson's Kläppibäcken prospect.
+During the May 2009 quarter, the Company made a discovery of a new uranium prospect within the Company's 8,360 hectare Hotagen project of Northern Sweden.
+The Urban Hill prospect is located 750 metres north of Mawson's Kläppibäcken prospect (Figure 1) where a NI 43-101-compliant Indicated Resource of 3.3 million pounds at 0.08% uranium oxide ("U3O8") was recently announced.

 Urban Hill is a grassroots discovery made by company geologists with uranium mineralization outcropping over a 150 metre long trend.
 The prospect remains open where the mineralized outcrops trend under glacial soil cover.
 Uranium occurs as pitchblende in mafic fissures, veins and fractures in a brecciated to cataclastic granite and is similar in style to the Kläppibäcken prospect.
+U_3O_8